rkempf42/wavefront-operator-for-kubernetes/README.md

 ## Deploy the Wavefront Collector and Proxy with the Operator
 1. Install the Wavefront Operator

-   Note: If you already have Wavefront installed via helm or manual deploy, uninstall them before you install the operator
+   **Note**: If you already have Wavefront installed via helm or manual deploy, uninstall them before you install the Operator.

    ```
    kubectl apply -f https://raw.githubusercontent.com/wavefrontHQ/wavefront-operator-for-kubernetes/main/deploy/kubernetes/wavefront-operator.yaml
    ```

-2. Create a Kubernetes secret with your Wavefront Token.
+2. Create a Kubernetes secret with your Wavefront token.
    See [Managing API Tokens](https://docs.wavefront.com/wavefront_api.html#managing-api-tokens) page.
    ```
    kubectl create -n observability-system secret generic wavefront-secret --from-literal token=YOUR_WAVEFRONT_TOKEN
    ```
-3. Create a `wavefront.yaml` file with your Wavefront Custom Resource configuration.
+3. Create a `wavefront.yaml` file with your Wavefront custom resource configuration.
 The simplest configuration is:
    ```yaml
    # Need to change YOUR_CLUSTER_NAME and YOUR_WAVEFRONT_URL
    apiVersion: wavefront.com/v1alpha1